Contentful Personalization & Analytics

 The Android SDK is a native Kotlin Android library published as com.contentful.java:optimization-android.
 Kotlin owns native app concerns such as persistence, networking, lifecycle handling, Compose helpers, XML Views helpers, preview-panel UI, and app-facing public APIs.

 Shared optimization behavior runs inside a local QuickJS context.
-That bridge lets the Android SDK use the same personalization, profile, consent, and event-delivery behavior as the JavaScript SDKs while exposing a Kotlin API to the application.
+That bridge lets the Android SDK use the same optimization, profile, consent, and event-delivery behavior as the JavaScript SDKs while exposing a Kotlin API to the application.

 Applications do not call the JavaScript layer directly.
 The public boundary is Kotlin: